Public opinion on climate change: Europe

-According to the European Investment Bank's climate survey from 2022, the majority of Europeans believe that the conflict in Ukraine encourages them to conserve energy and lessen their reliance on fossil fuels, with 66% believing that the invasion's effects on the price of oil and gas should prompt actions to speed up the transition to a greener economy.
+According to the European Investment Bank's climate survey from 2022, the majority of Europeans believe that the Russian invasion of Ukraine encourages them to conserve energy and lessen their reliance on fossil fuels, with 66% believing that the invasion's effects on the price of oil and gas should prompt actions to speed up the transition to a greener economy.
 This opinion is shared by responders from Britain and China, while Americans are divided.

+Many people believe that the government should take a role in fostering individual behavioral changes to engage in climate change mitigation.
+Two-thirds of Europeans (66%) support harsher government measures requiring people to adjust their behavior in order to combat climate change (72% of respondents under 30 would welcome such restrictions).

+Several survey studies found different types of opinions about climate change in society.
+For example, scholars have described "Global Warming's Five Germanys" or "Global Waming's Six Americas".
+For Germany, these types include Alarmed Actives, Convinced, Cautious, Disengaged, and Dismissive.

 Asia/Pacific

 Asia and the Pacific have a tendency to be less concerned about climate change, except small island states, with developing countries in Asia being less concerned than developed countries.
 In Asia and the Pacific, around 45% of people believe that climate change is a very serious problem and similarly 48% believe that it is harming people now.
 Only 37% of people in Asia and the Pacific are very concerned that climate change will harm them personally.
 There is a large gap between developing Asia and developed Asia.
 Only 31% of developing Asia considers global warming to be a "very" or "somewhat" serious threat and 74% of developed Asia considers global warming to be a serious threat.
 It could be argued that one reason for this is that people in more developed countries in Asia are more educated on the issues, especially given that developing countries in Asia do face significant threats from climate change.
 The most relevant views on climate change are those of the citizens in the countries that are emitting the most.
 For example, in China, the world's largest emitter, 68% of Chinese people are satisfied with their government's efforts to preserve the environment.
 And in India, the world's third largest emitter, 77% of Indian people are satisfied with their country's efforts to preserve the environment.
 80% of Chinese citizens interviewed in the European Investment Bank Climate Survey 2019 believe climate change is still reversible, 72% believe their individual behaviour can make a difference in addressing climate change.